 HEADING IA.
-SITUATIONAL ANALYSIS FOR 3C RI 3 READINESS ITEM 2 0 SCORE CODE IA.SA.01 Has information been collected on population distribution by age, sex, religion, ethnic group Yes, informa-No. but No plans in and socio-economics status of the area where the vaccine will be deployed? tion has been place to collected but collect and analysed not yet information analysed IA.SA.02 Is there available detailed information on the targeted community's knowledge, attitude, beliefs, Yes, informa-No. but No tion is plans in behaviours and perceptions on Ebola, Ebola vaccines, global partners, the government and health available but place to system? collect not yet analysed information context LA.SA.03 Does the situational analysis for Ebola vaccine deployment include the following?
-All the 5 3-4 1-2 0 I. Identification and description of information related to known health effects of the vaccine; 2.
+SITUATIONAL ANALYSIS FOR 3C RI CODE READINESS ITEM 3 2 I 0 SCORE A.SA.0 Has information been collected on population distribution by age, sex, religion, ethnic group and socio-economics status of the area where the vaccine will be deployed?
+Yes, informa- tion sources have been collected and analysed to context Yes, informa- tion has been collected but not yet analysed No, but plans in place to collect information No I A.SA.02 Is there available detailed information on the targeted community's knowledge, attitude, beliefs, behaviours and perceptions on Ebola, Ebola vaccines, global partners, the government and health system?
+Yes, informa- tion is available and analysed to context Yes, informa- tion is available but not yet analysed No, but plans in place to collect information No I A.SA.03 Does the situational analysis for Ebola vaccine deployment include the following?
+I. Identification and description of information related to known health effects of the vaccine; 2.
 Clinical management of anticipated AEFIs; 3.
 Planned alert system and management protocol for AEFIs 4.
 Cultural meanings for anticipated AEFI symptoms and their management 5.
-Others
+Others All the 5 3-4 I-2 0

-HEADIN NG IA.
-SITUATIONAL ANALYSIS FOR 3C RI CODE READINESS ITEM 3 2 - 1 0 SCORE 1 A.SA.04 Are the 3C strategies and activities 7 for Ebola vaccine deployment informed by the findings of situation analysis?
-Yes, all strategies and activities are informed by the situation analysis Yes, but not all strategies and activities are informed by the situation analysis No, but plans in place No I A.SA.05 Is there capacity to conduct and utilise situation analysis findings for Ebola vaccine related 3C activities?
-Yes, there's full capacity Yes, but partial capacity No, but plans in place No I A.SA.06 Are there mechanisms 8 to conduct a rapid situation analysis during an emergency?
-Yes, mechanisms are in place and functional Yes, but not all the mechanisms are functional No, but plans in place No Total Score for Heading (out of 18 total possible points) Percentage (%) score for Heading:
+HEADING IA.
+SITUATIONAL ANALYSIS FOR 3C RI CODE READINESS ITEM 3 2 I 0 SCORE 1 A.SA.04 Are the 3C strategies and activities for Ebola vaccine deployment informed by the findings of situation analysis?
+Yes, all strategies and activities are informed by the situation analysis Yes, but not all strategies and activities are informed by the situation analysis No, but plans in place No I.A.SA.05 Is there capacity to conduct and utilise situation analysis findings for Ebola vaccine related 3C activities?
+Yes, there's full capacity Yes, but partial capacity No, but plans in place No 1 A.SA.06 Are there mechanisms to conduct a rapid situation analysis during an emergency?
+Yes, mecha- nisms are in place and functional Yes, but not all the mechanisms are functional No, but plans in place No Total Score for Heading (out of 18 total possible points) /18 Percentage (%) score for Heading: %